-- A comprehensive two-day orientation for all new first-year teachers - Weekly mentoring support during the critical first four weeks of employment - Mentor leads mentee in guided self-assessment on Danielson's Evaluation. - Individualized support in the professional development plan (PDP) within 30 days of the new assignment - A mentor training program - A required reflective mentoring log - Training in Common Core State Standards - Ongoing professional development with a clear focus on teacher effectiveness and professional learning strategies that enhance student learning outcomes so that students can meet the Common Core State Standards (CCSS) aligned with N.J.A.C.
-6A:9-3 and - N.J.A.C.
+- A comprehensive two-day orientation for all new first-year teachers - Weekly mentoring support during the critical first four weeks of employment - Mentor leads mentee in guided self-assessment on Danielson's Evaluation. - Individualized support in the professional development plan (PDP) within 30 days of the new assignment - A mentor training program - A required reflective mentoring log - Training in New Jersey Student Learning Standards - Ongoing professional development with a clear focus on teacher effectiveness and professional learning strategies that enhance student learning outcomes so that students can meet the New Jersey Student Learning Standards (NJSLS) aligned with N.J.A.C.
+6A:9-3 and N.J.A.C.
 6A:9-5.3. - Constructive feedback on teaching practices - Comprehensive data analysis

 Mentor selection will include a more formal application process and monitoring system of mentor-mentee matches.
-The Chief School Administrator (CSA) or designee will regularly interview both the mentor and the mentee.
-This will help to determine how the new hire is progressing in terms of classroom management, content knowledge, and curriculum implementation aligned with state standards and school district expectations for teacher effectiveness.
-The district's School Improvement Panels (ScIPs) will also support the implementation of the mentoring plan.
+The Superintendent of School or designee will regularly interview the mentor and the mentee.
+This will help determine how the new hire is progressing regarding classroom management, content knowledge, and curriculum implementation aligned with state standards and school district expectations for teacher effectiveness.
+The district's School Improvement Panels (ScIPs) will also support implementing the mentoring plan.
 The ScIPs were established through the TEACH NJ Act to support mentoring and professional development opportunities.
-ScIPs can ensure that teachers receive useful feedback on their practice and their students' learning outcomes, experience high-quality, tailored professional learning, and are a respected voice in decision making.
+ScIPs can ensure that teachers receive useful feedback on their practice and their students' learning outcomes, experience high-quality, tailored professional learning, and are a respected voice in decision-making.

 Mentors will become more aware of their roles and responsibilities through district-wide training.
 Mentor training will also vary from new teacher to new teacher dependent upon each new hire's identified needs since new hire includes both novice teachers and experienced teachers who are new to the district.
-Through initial meetings, interviews, and a pre-mentoring survey, the mentor will determine if the new teacher needs assistance with learning routines and procedures, lesson planning, classroom management skills, discipline strategies, engaging students, establishing a positive classroom environment, assessing student performance, understanding NJCCCS and CCSS, assessments, district curriculum alignment, communicating and involving parents, time management skills, participation in staff development, teaching with technology, and reflective practices.
+Through initial meetings, interviews, and a pre-mentoring survey, the mentor will determine if the new teacher needs assistance with learning routines and procedures, lesson planning, classroom management skills, discipline strategies, engaging students, establishing a positive classroom environment, assessing student performance, understanding NJSLS, assessments, district curriculum alignment, communicating and involving parents, time management skills, participation in staff development, teaching with technology, and reflective practices.
 The individual mentoring plan will be tailored to meet the identified needs of each new teacher.
-Communication and interaction between mentors and mentees can also be enhanced through digital technology through cell phones, emails, FaceTime, etc.
+Communication and interaction between mentors and mentees can also be enhanced through digital technology through cell phones, emails, Promethean board, Google Docs, etc.